Seaborn vs. Matplotlib

 Seaborn: The High-Level Tool

-- Beautiful defaults: Charts look polished without extra styling.
+- Beautiful defaults – Charts look polished and modern without manual styling.

-- Less code: Complex visualizations often need just one function call.
+- Concise syntax – Complex visualizations often need only one line of code.

 Seaborn Example